 This is an interactive one-day programme for advanced trainees in anaesthesia.
 The course aims to provide senior trainees with an opportunity to explore the issues they face in making the transition between resident medical officer and senior medical officer.
-The 2013 course was held on Saturday, November 9 in Dunedin.
-For more information about the course, click here.
+The 2014 course will be held on November 15 at Middlemore Hospital in Auckland.
+For more information about the course, and to register, see here.

 Exam preparation courses

 Priority is given to applicants who have registered to sit the examination.
 Participants must also be registered with the College as a trainee.
-For New Zealand dates and course descriptions, click here.
+For New Zealand dates and course descriptions, see here.

 Effective Management of Anaesthetic Crises (EMAC) courses

 This course provides techniques in the management of anaesthetic emergencies.
-For further information, click here.
+For further information, see here.